About Hereditary ATTR Amyloidosis

 Spinal Stenosis

 Pain, numbness, or weakness in the legs and feet that can be caused by amyloid deposition in tissues around the spinal cord that puts pressure on the nerves.
-Your doctor may also call this lumbar (lower spine) spinal stenosis Spinal Stenosis A chronic condition that happens when the space inside the backbone is too small, which can lead to extra pressure on the spinal cord and the roots of your nerves..
+Your doctor may also call this lumbar (lower spine) spinal stenosis Spinal Stenosis A chronic condition that happens when the space inside the spine is too small, which can lead to extra pressure on the spinal cord and the roots of your nerves..

 Human Body